 Because of the positive feedback we have received from our candidates, we continue to include personality measurement in our selection process.
 Investing in development is very much part of our culture here at Container Solutions.
 Investing in resources such as personality assessment, from the start of our employees’ association with us, demonstrates how important this is to us.
 Furthermore, we know that the questionnaire we use is a psychometrically sound measure, which helps minimise unfair bias in our selection process.

 You will then get more feedback during the next part of our process, the technical team meeting, in which you will chat with two of our engineers.
 You can ask questions, discuss the previous API test; or talk about Cloud Native technologies; the projects we are working on; the tech events we both host and attend; other ways we engage and give back to the community.

 It sounds like a lot, right?
 But we move quickly, mindful that our candidates have other options and aren’t likely to be well served by a long process.
 We usually make our hiring decisions within two to three weeks, from start to finish.

 Our tech team is always helping us to speed up; they know how annoying it can be, as candidates, to wait for an answer from a prospective employer.
 They’re always willing to help with the team interviews.
 And they take the time to give detailed technical feedback, which we share with you, even if you decided not to join us.
 (An example of one candidate’s thoughts about the entire hiring process, shared with us: ‘Thanks for the feedback, I hope I get to speak with your colleagues in the future, I would love to pick their brains’.)

 As a learning organisation, we try to make this process a positive and beneficial learning experience for candidates.
-If you are intrigued by what we do and how we do it, we hope you will apply for a job at one of our offices in Amsterdam, London, Berlin, Montreal, or Warsaw.
+If you are intrigued by what we do and how we do it, we hope you will apply for a job at one of our offices in Amsterdam, London, Berlin, Montreal, Warsaw, or Prague.
 We’d love to meet you!